 On a risk management basis for business, it is prudent to carry business cyber insurance cover due to the frequency of cyber-attacks.
 Your business's insurance broker will be able to advise you on what is the most appropriate cover.

 You can also purchase personal identity theft insurance protection.
 Basically, this is insurance on your identity that covers your name and social security number.
 Having insurance on your identity can save you lots of trouble and hundreds of dollars if your identity is ever stolen and you must try to clear your name and your debt.

 Don’t make the mistake of assuming you don’t have anything worth stealing.
 Thieves are not only interested in people with great credit scores who have lots of money in the bank.
-They might not be planning to rack up a painfully high amount of credit card debt in your name.
+They might be planning to rack up a painfully high amount of credit card debt in your name.

 Even though credit card identity theft gets the most press, it is not the only kind.
 No matter how bad your credit score is, a thief can still use your name for a driver’s license or for tax purposes.

 In March 2021 the authoritative Forbes magazine published an article by Chuck Brooks entitled “Alarming Cybersecurity Stats: what you need to know for 2021”.
 In the article it was stated that it is expected that by 2025 cybercrime would cost the world USD10.5 trillion annually.
 This was only one alarming statistic!
 You can read the Forbes article by clicking here.

 It is no longer an acceptable risk for a business not to have the Information Security Management System Standard ISO 27001 (or equivalent) in place.
 Losses from cyber security breaches are a clear and present danger as an operational business risk.
 Our goal is to help you become aware of the risks and to manage them better by referring you to appropriate professionals.